PCB design release and archive using EDX

 By representing data in a consistent format, independent of any of the tools creating it or reading it, version-independent interfaces can be established.
 That means that, even as design tools continue to advance, the EDX structure remains consistent.
 It is only the details within the native files themselves that change – not the interfaces sharing the data.

-For more information on managing design reuse, please visit.
+Learn more on managing design reuse.